-Sandra Bingham, President of the Oxford Guild of Tour Guides says:
+Sandra Bingham, Oxford Offical Tour Guides says:

 “I really enjoy showing people around glorious Oxford on a walking tour and my favourite building is the 15th century Divinity School.
 I never fail to be impressed by the stunning Gothic architecture and the stone carvings on the ceiling.
-The history and numbers of people who have walked across the flagstones on the way to receiving their degrees leaves you with a sense of awe and inspiration for learning.
-I wish my classrooms had been like this.”
+The history and numbers of people who have walked across the flagstones on the way to receiving their degrees leave you with a sense of awe and inspiration for learning.
+I wish my classrooms had been like this!”

 You can buy tickets in person on the day at the Visitor Information Centre but because sometimes tickets sell out quickly, we suggest booking in advance which you can also do either by phone 01865 686 441 or online.
 (If you think you might be delayed, please book for a later tour as we are unable to contact the guide once the tour has departed).

-Your 2 hour tour will cover 1.5 – 2 miles walking (stopping every so often to admire the architecture and learn about the quirky university traditions) and not travelling further than a 10/15 minute walk away from the City centre and Visitor Information Centre.
+Your 2-hour tour will cover 1.5 – 2 miles walking (stopping every so often to admire the architecture and learn about the quirky university traditions) and not travelling further than a 10/15 minute walk away from the City centre and Visitor Information Centre.

 Children under 16 are welcome on this tour but must be accompanied by at least 1 adult per two children.
 Children under 5 go free but tickets must be booked for them (as college count everyone and have strict limits on numbers).
 Pushchairs may need to be left (at the owner’s own risk) outside the Porters Lodge.